GetTerminus/kickfire_ruby/README.md

-# kickfire_ruby
+# Kick Fire Ruby
-Ruby Gem for talking to the Kickfire APi
+Ruby Gem for talking to the Kickfire api

+Kickfire provides information about a company or ip address, including address and social data.

+### Setup